-45.2.1 Lightning and weather can be unpredictable.
-If at any time, equipment operator believes that a weather condition creates an unsafe working condition, work should be stopped pursuant to Section 36 "Stop Work Authority" of this manual.

-45.2.2 Lightning within six (6) miles of an operating facility or project site will be cause for immediate work stoppage for all outdoor operation, until such time there is no sound of thunder for at least thirty (30) minutes.

-45.2.3 Lightning detection systems (fixed or portable) or National Weather Service information shall be used as a formal means of determining proximity of lightning to the site or facility.

-45.2.4 Contractors will adhere to a wind speed limit of 30 MPH sustained (average of observed values over two-minute period), or 35 MPH gust or the lesser of any manufacture listed recommendation or operating limit.
-At or above this threshold all exposed lifting and crane operations and any elevated work will be ceased and equipment secured.

-45.2.5 Work stoppage for wind speed will continue for 30 minutes past the point that wind speeds drop back within limits.
-If multiple wind measuring devices exist within a facility or project the device indicating the highest wind speed shall be utilized.

-45.2.6 The Contractor needs to evaluate the environmental extremes of the project, such as the ability of their personnel to work in areas of excessive cold or heat and implement appropriate procedures to provide a safe work environment.

-45.2.7 Contractor shall provide an adequate supply of fresh drinking water on a daily basis for its personnel.
-Unless otherwise specified, Contractor shall provide and maintain clean portable restrooms.

-45.2.8 No animals, except for service animals, are allowed on Company premises.

-45.2.9 With the exception of hands free devices, the use of a cell phone or Personal Electronic Device (PED) is prohibited while driving on Company premises or Right of Way (US only).
-The use of cell phones, PED's, text messaging and emailing while driving in Canada is strictly prohibited.
+- 45.2.1 Lightning and weather can be unpredictable.
+If at any time, equipment operator believes that a weather condition creates an unsafe working condition, work should be stopped pursuant to Section 36 "Stop Work Authority" of this manual. - 45.2.2 Lightning within six (6) miles of an operating facility or project site will be cause for immediate work stoppage for all outdoor operation, until such time there is no sound of thunder for at least thirty (30) minutes. - 45.2.3 Lightning detection systems (fixed or portable) or National Weather Service information shall be used as a formal means of determining proximity of lightning to the site or facility. - 45.2.4 Contractors will adhere to a wind speed limit of 30 MPH sustained (average of observed values over two-minute period), or 35 MPH gust or the lesser of any manufacture listed recommendation or operating limit.
+At or above this threshold all exposed lifting and crane operations and any elevated work will be ceased and equipment secured. - 45.2.5 Work stoppage for wind speed will continue for 30 minutes past the point that wind speeds drop back within limits.
+If multiple wind measuring devices exist within a facility or project the device indicating the highest wind speed shall be utilized. - 45.2.6 The Contractor needs to evaluate the environmental extremes of the project, such as the ability of their personnel to work in areas of excessive cold or heat and implement appropriate procedures to provide a safe work environment. - 45.2.7 Contractor shall provide an adequate supply of fresh drinking water on a daily basis for its personnel.
+Unless otherwise specified, Contractor shall provide and maintain clean portable restrooms. - 45.2.8 No animals, except for service dogs, are allowed on Company premises. - 45.2.9 With the exception of hands free devices, the use of a cell phone or Personal Electronic Device (PED) is prohibited while driving on Company premises or Right of Way (US only).
+The use of cell phones, PED's, text messaging and emailing while driving in Canada is strictly prohibited. - 45.2.10 Vehicles left unattended must either be turned off or have the parking brake engaged.
+Specific facility or site-specific procedures may be more stringent and applicable.